TranPhucVinh/Cplusplus/Object-oriented programming/static.md

 Defining static variables inside the CPP source file (e.g [header.cpp](Example/header.cpp)) must not have **static** storage class.
 Check [int exampleClass::static_var = 10](https://github.com/TranPhucVinh/Cplusplus/blob/master/Object-oriented%20programming/Example/header.cpp#L8) in [header.cpp](Example/header.cpp) for this implementation.

 **We cannot initialize a static member variable inside its class definition**.
 That's because the definition is a description of how memory is to be allocated, but it doesn't allocate memory.

-Static variables can be defined with: ``className::staticVariable = value``
+Static variables can be defined with: ``className::staticVariable = value``, its value can then be changed by a method, like **change_static()** in this example:

 **Example**: ``main.cpp``